Neal Stephenson: Outside of writing

-Stephenson worked at Blue Origin—Jeff Bezos' spaceflight company—for seven years in the early 2000s when its focus was on "novel alternate approaches to space, alternate propulsion systems, and business models", but left after Blue became a more standard aerospace company.
+Stephenson worked at Blue Origin, Jeff Bezos's spaceflight company, for seven years in the early 2000s while its focus was on "novel alternate approaches to space, alternate propulsion systems, and business models."
+He left after Blue became a more standard aerospace company.

-In 2012, Stephenson launched a Kickstarter campaign for CLANG, a realistic sword-fighting fantasy game.
+In 2012, Stephenson launched a Kickstarter campaign for Clang, a realistic sword-fighting fantasy game.
 The concept was to use motion control to provide an immersive experience.
-The campaign's funding goal of $500,000 was reached by the target date of July 9, 2012, on Kickstarter, but funding options remained open and the project continued to accept contributions on its official site.
+The campaign's funding goal of $500,000 was reached by the target date of July 9, 2012, but funding options remained open and the project continued to accept contributions on its official site.
 The project ran out of money in September 2013.
-This, and the circumstances around it, angered some backers with some threatening a class action lawsuit.
-The CLANG project ended in September 2014 without being completed.
-Stephenson took part of the responsibility for the project's failure, stating, "I probably focused too much on historical accuracy and not enough on making it sufficiently fun to attract additional investment".
+This, and the circumstances around it, angered some backers, and some threatened a class action lawsuit.
+The Clang project ended in September 2014 without being completed.
+Stephenson took some responsibility for the project's failure, saying, "I probably focused too much on historical accuracy and not enough on making it sufficiently fun to attract additional investment".

-In 2014, Stephenson was hired as Chief Futurist by the Florida-based augmented reality company Magic Leap.
-Stephenson left the company in April 2020 as part of a layoff.
-In June 2021, Stephenson and colleagues Sean Stewart and Austin Grossman released New Found Land: The Long Haul, an Audible audio drama based on the intellectual property they developed at Magic Leap.
+In 2014, the Florida-based augmented reality company Magic Leap hired Stephenson as chief futurist.
+He left the company in 2020 as part of a layoff.
+In 2021, Stephenson and colleagues Sean Stewart and Austin Grossman released New Found Land: The Long Haul, an Audible audio drama based on the intellectual property they developed at Magic Leap.

-In 2022, Stephenson launched Lamina1 to build an open source metaverse that would utilize smart contracts on a blockchain.
+In 2022, Stephenson launched Lamina1 to build an open source metaverse that will use smart contracts on a blockchain.

 Influence

 Stephenson's writing is influential in technology circles.
 Bill Gates, Sergey Brin, John Carmack, and Peter Thiel are all fans of his work.
-In Snow Crash Stephenson coined the term Metaverse and popularized the term avatar in a computing context.
-The Metaverse inspired the inventors of Google Earth and Snow Crash was required reading on the Xbox development team under Microsoft executive J Allard.
+In Snow Crash, Stephenson coined the term Metaverse and popularized the term avatar in a computing context.
+The Metaverse inspired the inventors of Google Earth, and Snow Crash was required reading on the Xbox development team under Microsoft executive J Allard.
 According to academic Paul Youngquist, Snow Crash also dealt the cyberpunk genre a "killer blow".
-According to Publishers Weekly, Cryptonomicon is "often credited with sketching the basis for cryptocurrency."
+According to Publishers Weekly, Cryptonomicon is "often credited with sketching the basis for cryptocurrency".